Rakeela/dragora-notes/Chives-of-Wrath.md

 A new aeroponic device has been ordered.
 I'll start with a test grow to learn how to use it.
 If the test grow goes well, the current plan is that I'll order two further aeroponic devices for actual experimental use.

 ---
+2021-7-22:
+My first round of chive seeds have been planted.
+This is for my test grow to try to overcome my total inexperience at farming.
+We'll see if the seedlings sprout; if they don't, we'll see if I can learn why they didn't.
+I need a certain basic level of skill in order to produce the plant mitochondria research that is my eventual objective, and I don't think I've got it on native talent.

+The new aeroponic device was set up without issue, I'll note.
+I should've added that to my log before.

+---
 Back to [[Everloathing-Agritechnologies]]